MananSoni42/lmdocs/README.md

 </tr>
 </table>

-The example above was generated using the [DeepSeek coder 6.7B](https://huggingface.co/TheBloke/deepseek-coder-6.7B-instruct-GGUF) model.
+The example above was generated using lmdocs with the [DeepSeek coder 6.7B](https://huggingface.co/TheBloke/deepseek-coder-6.7B-instruct-GGUF) model.

 ## Quickstart :rocket:
 ### Using an OpenAI model